renaissance-publishing/renaissance/content/chapters/03-the-commonwealth-today.md

 | Please also note that we aren't historians; please forgive us any minor errors.
 | (We're always open to making our world more historically plausible, or being introduced to new, interesting ideas that we can incorporate.)

-The Commonwalth is arguably the most sophisticated nation in the known world.
+The Commonwealth is arguably the most sophisticated nation in the known world.

-They have developed a number of sophisticated farming techniques, suited to the wide variety of territories that they've integrated: in the interior, this including sophisticated field rotations, differing plow designs appropriate for a wide variety of terrain, water course \[i.e. aqueduct\] irrigation and the use of horses in agriculture; in the southern foothills and marshes, this includes sophisticated flood-plane agriculture and planted terraces to make efficient use of water; and in the Haven Isles, it means aqueduct irrigation and vinyards and orchards.
+They have developed a number of sophisticated farming techniques, suited to the wide variety of territories that they've integrated: in the interior, this including sophisticated field rotations, differing plow designs appropriate for a wide variety of terrain, water course \[i.e. aqueduct\] irrigation and the use of horses in agriculture; in the southern foothills and marshes, this includes sophisticated flood-plane agriculture and planted terraces to make efficient use of water; and in the Haven Isles, it means aqueduct irrigation of vineyards and orchards.
-These innovations allow them to produce a large surplus of food, which in turn allows them to support a large urban populations, to support their large, professional military, and to still have a surplus for trade.
+These innovations allow them to produce a large surplus of food, which in turn allows them to support a large urban populations; to support their large, professional military; and to still have a surplus for trade.
 (There is a very good reason that wheat is a symbol of the Commonwealth.)

-The Commonwealth also boasts sophisticated artisens, enabled by a network of powerful guilds.
+The Commonwealth also boasts sophisticated artisans, enabled by a network of powerful guilds.
-The Commonwealth's architects, masons and carpenters have mastered a number of construction techniques, adapted from the many cultures that they've incorporated and suited to the many different regions that the Commonwealth occupies: masons in the Heartland and Dragonshire have used sophisticated arches, columns, vaulted ceilings and flying buttresses to produce awe-inspiring buildings; Northland is dotted by tember-framed homes, Dwarven dugouts and Orcish holds; the shores of the Haven Isles feature stilted homes constructed by ratfolk; and the peaks of the Haven Isles include incredible underground cities constructed by Kobold and Shade Elven masons and excavators.
+The Commonwealth's architects, masons and carpenters have mastered a number of construction techniques, adapted from the many cultures that they've incorporated and suited to the many different regions that the Commonwealth occupies: masons in the Heartland and Dragonshire have used sophisticated arches, columns, vaulted ceilings and flying buttresses to produce awe-inspiring buildings; Northland is dotted by timber-framed homes, Dwarven dugouts and Orcish holds; the shores of the Haven Isles feature stilted homes constructed by Ratfolk; and the peaks of the Haven Isles include incredible underground cities constructed by Kobold and Shade Elven masons and excavators.
 The Commonwealth also boasts some of the finest steel produced in the known world, enabling them to produce everything from plows to armor at a scale and of a quality that cannot be rivaled.

 The Commonwealth also has access to a rich and diverse cultures, arts, and bodies of knowledge.